salasyo/TodoList/README.md

 In the process of creating this project, I learned the following skills and concepts:

 - Creating a an app with SwiftUI with MVVM
-- Integratiing CRUD functions into an app
+- Integrating CRUD functions into an app
 - Adapt an app for iPad, landscape, and Dark Mode
 - Add an App Icon and Launch Screen